ENERGUIDE FOR NEW HOUSES

 Are there any other incentives?

-There are various rebates available from Efficiency Nova Scotia and Nova Scotia Power Ltd. based on the final rating.
+There are various rebates available from Efficiency Nova Scotia based on the final rating and energy consumption.
 For Complete program outlines and applicable rebate amounts please see the following: